 Place the aquafaba, vinegar, syrup, mustard and salt in a jug or deep bowl.
 Using a stick (immersion) blender, whizz the ingredients until fully combined.

-Add 2 TBSP oil at a time and whizz to combine.
+Add 2 TBSP oil at a time and pulse the blender until the oil is just combined (this only takes a few seconds).
 Repeat until all the oil is incorporated, and the mayonnaise is thick and creamy.

 Taste test and add a touch more vinegar, mustard, sweetener or salt, if desired.

 Transfer the mayonnaise to a clean glass jar and refrigerate.
 The mayonnaise should keep for up to 2 weeks.

 Sweet Chilli Option: Add 2 tsp sweet chilli sauce into the mayonnaise and whizz to combine (I use Lingham’s Chilli Sauce).
 Taste test and add more sweet chilli, if desired.

 Thanks to Hippy Chick for inspiring this recipe!